 Add Instant Actions

-Instant action includes email notifications, tasks, field updates, webhooks, custom functions, and record creation that are triggered immediately when the rule is executed.
+Instant action includes email notifications, tasks, meetings, calls, field updates, webhooks, custom functions, and record creation that are triggered immediately when the rule is executed.
 There are two options to associate these actions.

-- Create email notifications, tasks, field updates, tags, webhooks, custom functions or record and associate them to the rule.
+- Create email notifications, tasks, meetings, calls, field updates, tags, webhooks, custom functions or record and associate them to the rule.
 You can also create an action to convert leads, quotes or sales orders.